-Activity Evidence that supports this approach Challenge number(s) addressed Introduce Zones of Regulation to all classes Some pupils will require more specialist support to help manage their self-regulation or social and emotional skills.
-2, 5 Nurture groups Emerging needs identified and attend the group, disadvantaged are prioritised.
+Activity Evidence that supports this approach Challenge number(s) addressed Zones of Regulation to all classes Some pupils will require more specialist support to help manage their self-regulation or social and emotional skills.
+2, 5 Nurture groups Drawing and Talking Teachers and SENCO liaise to identify children who may need emotional and mental support.
 2, 5 Transition Prioritising wider strategies can be key for the wellbeing and attainment of all pupils but will be especially important at transition points, whether the child is moving to the classroom next door or to an entirely new setting.
 Transition booklets and additional transition booklets before the new academic year starts.
-Year 6 transition programmes to Secondary School 5 Payments for school trips, after school clubs, residentials Pupils gain more social, cultural and team building opportunities.
-3 Forest School sessions for focus pupils and small groups to support with SEMH barriers Forest Schools can have a positive effect on children who struggle inside the classroom.
-Success in an outdoor environment can build self-esteem and confidence which can then be applied within the classroom.
-Starting in January 2023 2&3
+Year 6 transition programmes to Secondary School 5 Payments for school trips, after school clubs, residentials and swimming lessons Pupils gain more social, cultural and team building opportunities.
+Pupils learn to swim.
+1 Building positive relationships early with parents through face to face, informal contact with HT, SENCO and teaching staff.
+Early parenting support offered from FSW.
+Reception transition meetings.
+Signpost parents to outside parenting workshops/deliver in house support.
+Children's self-esteem is improved and their enthusiasm for learning is increased.
+Attendance is good.
+Parental engagement is improved.
+There is an established link between home learning environment at all ages and school performance.
+Regular workshops to support parents can help improve outcomes.
+Positive communication helps families feel part of the learning process.
+EEF 1, 8

 Independent family support via Dacorum Family Services EEF - Approaches to wider strategies that are likely to support learning include: • improving attendance All teachers understand how important it is for children to be in the classroom, where we know they learn best.
 However, attendance continues to be an area of difficulty for schools, particularly in the wake of the pandemic.
 This could include making referrals to specialist services such as counselling and mentoring to support the pupil's individual needs or provide wider support for the family.
-4&5 Access to Technology Computer Friendly charity - Providing laptops and tablets for PPG children.
-6 Pupil Voice Pupil Premium Lead to meet with PPG children to gain understanding of the children's experiences and needs.
-9 Extra-curricular activities Clubs for vulnerable and disadvantaged children to be held.
-9
+1, 5, 7 Access to Technology Computer Friendly charity - Providing laptops and tablets for PPG children.
+1, 6 Pupil Voice Pupil Premium Lead to meet with PPG children to gain understanding of the children's experiences and needs.
+9 PP Survey for children and parents PP Champion to survey all PP pupils and parents 1, 9